 If you’re a blogger or a business owner and you’re using Pinterest to drive traffic to your site, you have to be using a Pinterest business account!
 Using a personal account is a huge Pinterest mistake!

 You are missing out on a lot of the crucial stats that you get access to with the Pinterest business account!

 You can see thigs like link clicks, impressions, engagement and audiences.

 You can even see which pins are preforming well and which ones are not!

 3. PINTEREST MISTAKE: NOT CONSISTENTLY PINNING

 Pinterest is all about consistency.
 If I stop pinning for a week, I see a dip in my numbers to my site.
 The problem is, Pinterst will take a lot of work and it is not for thoes who don’t take their blogs seriously.
 However, if you put in the work Pinterest will pay off!

 You need to not give up on your strageties and actually put in the work to see results on Pinterest.

 If you’re someone who wants to see results on Pinterest but doesn’t have the time, there are options out there for you!
 You can use a scheduling tool like Tailwind to help you pin consistently.
 But sadly Tailwind isn’t as useful as it once was anymore because Pinterest wants people to stay on their platform and favors manual pinning instead.

 And if you don’t have time for even that, you could hire a Pinterest VA to take over your account!
-For example, I offer pin creations services!
+For example, the pin creations services that I offer!
 I create the pins for you, and you can pin them yourself!
 This is a great option for someone who can’t afford or doesn’t want to let someone else take over their account.